dubslow/NoobChessDBPy/README.md

-A currently-skeleton python interface to CDB using async+trio.
+A currently-skeletal python interface to CDB using async+trio.

 See `scripts/` for basic usage examples, together with `help()` on the imports demonstrated therein.